dogweather/forkful/content/en/elm/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML, short for Tom's Obvious, Minimal Language, is a data serialization language.
-Elm programmers use it to manage configuration data because it's human-readable and maps neatly to key-value pairs needed in applications.

 ## How to:
 Elm doesn’t have a built-in TOML parser, but you can interop with JavaScript or use a community package.
 Here’s how you might parse TOML using a hypothetical `elm-toml` package: